zk-tarts/img2braille/README.md

  - twitch emote or FFZ/BTTV/7TV integration
   - this includes making the spam the right size (and making a nice looking webpage (ew))
  - optimize it.
   - Im wasting memory by using u32 for one character.
 Can use u16 but wgsl has no u16 type so i have to manually pack it.
-  - Can use a textDecoder if I properly pack
+Can use a textDecoder in js if I properly pack
   - Other stuff.
 I dont know if i even implemented this effieciently right now or if theres a lot of perf left on the table
  - Batch image processing.
 The GPU should be able to do way more than one picture at a time (cuz its fast)